Travel Tip 143

 1. Contact local tourism boards

 These days, most tourism boards are easy to find online, and they have direct contacts in the places they represent beyond for-profit tour companies.
-Most now have employees whose job is to promote community tourism projects.
+Most now have employees whose job is to promote community tourism projects, also called community-based tourism.

 The first result for a search of “Colombia tourism board” comes up with Colombia.travel which has a contact button.
 Not all countries are quite so easy.
 When I searched for “Kazakhstan tourism board,” the first four results were for-profit tour companies or unhelpful government websites, but the fifth result was Kazakhstan.travel, the country’s official tourism board website, with a contact button.

-Depending on the language of the country you’re going to, you may need to click on Advanced Search and set it to show you websites in any language.
+Depending on the language of the country you’re going to, you may need to click on Advanced Search and set it to show you websites in any language to find local companies.

 2. Look for local companies